Witnessing a pet budgie’s demise is a distressing experience for any loving owner.

 Budgies are skilled at concealing the signs of severe illness until their condition worsens.

-So, it can be hard to tell that your budgie is dying until it’s too late.
+So, it’s hard to tell that your budgie is dying until it’s too late.
 These symptoms can be used to confirm if it’s time to soothe your budgie during its final moments or if something can be done to save its life.

 Sitting on the Bottom of the Cage

 Budgies often seem sluggish and tired when they’re ill or nearing their end.
-They’ll be unable to hold their weight and climb the top of their cage as easily as they used to.
+They’ll be unable to hold their weight and climb the top of their cage as easily as they once did.